oestrich/presentations/state-train/presentation.md

 # Review of Grapevine

-- Close to a typical application
+- Close to a standard application
 - State involved is websocket and telnet
 - Caches